weng-lab/libzdock/docs/README.md

 <br/>
 <br/>

-# libpdb++ enchanced to support updated PDB specifications
+# libpdb++ enhanced to support updated PDB specifications
 libpdb++ from http://www.cgl.ucsf.edu/Overview/software.html#pdbio

 Below is a copy of the original libpdb++ manual page.
 This documentation has not been updated but should still be a valid reference for the libpdb++ part of this library.